jonathancaleb/enoflow/src/content/legal/privacy.md

 ## 8. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [privacy@noodle.run](mailto:privacy@noodle.run).
+If you have any questions about this Privacy Policy, please contact us at [privacy@Enoflow.run](mailto:privacy@Enoflow.run).